Brown-University-Library/.github/profile/README.md

 # Brown Library GitHub Best practices

 ## Security

-Main security message:
+### Main security message:

-*Never Commit Sensitive Information*: Avoid committing passwords, API keys, server paths, database-structure info (where reasonably possible), and other confidential data to your repository &mdash; even if the repository is private.
+*Never Commit Sensitive Information* — even if the repository is private.

-How to reliably do this?
+### How to reliably do this?

+**Keep private things out of the github code directory**

-Things to keep out of the github code directory:
+* Things to keep out of the github code directory:
+  - passwords
+  - API keys
+  - server paths
+  - database-structure info (where reasonably possible)
-* Private settings
+  - private settings
-* environmental-variable-shell-scripts
+  - shell-scripts that set environmental variables
-* log-files (which can sometimes contain sensitive info).
+  - log-files (which can sometimes contain sensitive info)

-One common pattern is to have a "project_outer_directory" that contains these things (as well as the "project_code_directory"), and have that "project_code_directory" the one that gets committed to github.
+* Implementation: One common pattern is to have a "project_outer_directory" that contains these things (as well as the "project_code_directory"), and only commit the  "project_code_directory" to github.

-* Utilize Environment Variables: Store sensitive information in environment variables, which are not tracked in version control.
-Then load these from your code.
+* Utilize environment variables: Store sensitive information in environment variables, set outside of the git-directory and thus not able to be accidentally committed.
+All languages support common ways of doing this.

-* Do not depend on the .gitignore file for security: Rather, get in the habit of thinking of the .gitignore file as keeping messy-unnecessary-cruft out of github (like virtual-environments), not as basic security.
+* Do not depend on the .gitignore file for security: Rather, get in the habit of thinking of the .gitignore file as keeping messy-unnecessary-cruft out of github (like virtual-environments or auto-compiled *.pyc files), not as basic security.
 Instead, keep the sensitive info out of the github directory in the first place.

 ## Other recommended GitHub practices...
 * Include a README, preferably with an explanation of the repo's Purpose, Usage, and Installation